roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 ◇

 "Uwaaah!
-Apricot is dumped again!"
+Apricot was dumped again!"
 "Eh?
 What is it!?"